a-toms/social-network/social-network-guide.md

 8.3 -> Add the ability to press the button to add a person as a friend without leaving the page

-# We want to be able to press the 'Add as friend' without leaving or refreshing the entire
+# We want to be able to press the 'Add as friend' button to add a friend without leaving or refreshing the entire
 # profile page.
 To do this, we will run a script on part of the page when we click the button.
 # More specifically, we will use javascript to make an asynchronous call to our 'add_friend_view' in ```views.py```.

 # One way to make this async call cleaner is to use a javascript library called 'Intercooler JS' that
 # I and a few friends like using.
 However, we will use javascript with jquery (another js library) in
-# this tutorial as it involves less setup.
+# this tutorial; this method involves less setup than using Intercooler JS.
+However, I recommend
+# Intercooler JS for future javascript projects.

-- Create directory structure for your javascript files
+- First, create a suitable directory structure for your javascript files
 ```mkdir mysite/social_network_app/static/```
 ```mkdir mysite/social_network_app/static/social_network_app```
 - Create file